AIMCo: Assets under management

-In the 2008/09 fiscal year ending March 31, 2009, AIMCo had $69.0 billion in assets under management (AUM).
-At that time, it was investing globally on behalf of 27 Alberta-based clients, ranging in size from the $100,000 Mildred Rowe Weston Estate to the $13.98 billion Alberta Heritage Savings Trust Fund.
-The 27 clients also represented funds with vastly different needs, such as the pension fund clients and endowment fund clients who desired long term growth to meet their current and far future needs, including the 290,000 active and retired public sector employees covered by AIMCo's eight pension fund clients at that time.
-These balanced fund clients, who rely on AIMCo to invest in a mix of money market and fixed income, equity, and illiquid (real estate, other hard assets), differ from the government fund and specialty fund clients who rely on AIMCo to invest their funds predominantly in risk-averse money market and fixed income investments, as they have "larger amounts of operating capital" that they will be needing to draw on over a very short timeline.
+The Alberta Investment Management Corporation (AIMCo) has experienced significant growth in its assets under management (AUM) since its inception in 2008.
+Starting with $75.7 billion in AUM in 2008, AIMCo saw fluctuations in the early years, with a notable drop to $69.0 billion in 2009 due to a 10.1% loss.
+However, the corporation has shown consistent growth since then, reaching $100 billion in AUM by February 2018 and continuing to expand.

+AIMCo's investment performance has varied over the years, with annual returns ranging from 2.3% to 14.7% between 2009 and 2021.
+Notable years include 2013 with a 12.5% return, 2019 with a 10.6% return, and 2021 with an impressive 14.7% return.
+The corporation manages a diverse portfolio, which as of 2015 was composed of 43% equities, 22% fixed income, and 35% illiquid assets.
+By the end of 2019, AIMCo's total AUM had reached $103.7 billion, with $88.2 billion in balanced funds and $15.5 billion in government and specialty funds.

 By the end of the 2021 calendar year, AIMCo had $168.3 billion in AUM.

-At that time, it was investing globally on behalf 31 Alberta-based clients, ranging in size from the $1 million A.L.
-Sifton Estate to the $61.6 billion Local Authorities Pension Plan.
-Since the 2008/09 report, the number of active and retired public sector employees covered by pension fund clients of AIMCo had grown from 290,000 people to over 375,000, not including the 85,000 active and retired teachers of the Alberta Teachers' Retirement Fund, which became an AIMCo client in 2021.
+At the end of 2023 AIMCo had $160.6 billion in assets under management.

 Governance and board of directors

-In June 2020, Mark Wiseman was named the new chair of AIMCo.
+In November 2024, former prime minister Stephen Harper was named the new chair of AIMCo.

-In 2018 board members included J. Richard Bird as chair, Phyllis Clark, Helen Kearns, Ken Kroner, Jim Prieur, Tom Woods, Sharon Sallows, and Robert Vivian Jr. Talisman Energy's Jackie Sheppard was the newest member, replacing Harold Roozen, who served from 2011 until 2018 when he retired.
+In 2018, board members included J. Richard Bird as chair, Phyllis Clark, Helen Kearns, Ken Kroner, Jim Prieur, Tom Woods, Sharon Sallows, and Robert Vivian Jr. Talisman Energy's Jackie Sheppard was the newest member, replacing Harold Roozen, who served from 2011 until 2018 when he retired.
 IBM's Robert "Jay" Vivian Jr. had become a member in 2014 along with Suncor's John Ferguson, and Enbridge's J. Richard Bird.
 Bird, who retired from Enbridge in 2015, after having served in various executive positions there including as CFO and Executive Vice President, was designated as AIMCo CEO in June 2017—effective on October 21, 2017.
-Mac Van Wielingen had served as Board Chair from December 2014 until he stepped down in 2018.
+Mac Van Wielingen had served as board chair from December 2014 until he stepped down in 2018.
 Kevin Uebelein was first named as AIMCo CEO to replace outgoing chairman Charles Baillie in 2014.
 The Lieutenant Governor of Alberta appoints all members of AIMCo's board.